jlie10/SelfSacrifice/README.md

 Evolife has been developed by Jean-Louis Dessalles in order to study various evolutionary phenomena.
 It is written in Python, and can be downloaded [here](https://evolife.telecom-paristech.fr/Evolife.zip).

-BASED ON GENETIC ALGORITHM:  The core of Evolife is a genetic algorithm (GA).
-In a GA, ‘individuals’ represent variant tentative solutions to a problem.
-Individuals’ behaviour is controlled by a binary vector called genome or DNA.
-They live, and reproduce ‘sexually’ (though sexes are usually not differentiated).
-Reproduction is achieved by hybridizing genomes through crossover.
-Each ‘year’, best individuals are selected for reproduction.
+The core of Evolife is a genetic algorithm.
+Individual's behavior is controlled by a binary vector (genome).
+They live, reproduce sexually, and gain points in a life_game (see under).

 Evolife implements two modes of selection:

-    ranking: individuals are ranked according to their score, and are granted a number of potential children that is an increasing (non-linear) function of their rank. differential death: individuals get life points (generally in relation to their score) that protect them from life hazards, and thus increase their life expectancy (and their opportunities to reproduce).
+    Ranking, whereby individuals are ranked according to their score and are granted a number of potential children that is a in increasing function of their rank - whose sloped is controlled by the `Selectivity` parameter.
+    Differential Death, whereby score lead to life points that protect them from life hazards, thus increasing their life expectancy (and opportunities to reproduce) - relative gains are controlled by the `SelectionPressure` parameter.

+While ranking allows for faster convergence, differential death seems more realistic - and will be the subsequent preferred mode of selection (with ranking, having 1 000 001 points is significantly better than having 1 000 000)

 The code is organized in separated modules - a complete description, including of how to launch Evolife is available on the [site](https://evolife.telecom-paristech.fr).
 A scenario such as the two written here, inherits from `Default_Scenario`.
-However, simply rewriting its functions does not allow to modify individuals, as will prove useful in our scenarios (adding a selfSacrifice boolean for instance) - see [Evolife scenario](#evolife-scenario) for a failed / 'cheated; attempt.
+However, simply rewriting its functions does not allow to modify individuals, as will prove useful in our scenarios (adding a selfSacrifice boolean for instance) - see [Evolife scenario](#evolife-scenario) for a failed attempt.
 Another (initial) attempt unsuccessfully implemented a purely [Social game](#social-game), where individuals did not inherit from Evolife's  `Individual` module - and hence did not inherit from  `Genes `.

 ## Base scenario

-........ etc, genes...
-coller la photo
-param

-### Words

-We obtained a list of French words from <http://lexique.org>, downloading <http://www.lexique.org/public/Lexique382.zip> and unzipping it.
-Our first step was to reduce the number of columns to make it easier to handle the database.
-To this end, we wrote the script `reduce-lexique.py`:

-    # reduce-lexique.py
-    """ Extracts some columns from Lexique382.txt """

-    import pandas as pd

-    a = pd.read_csv('Lexique382.txt', sep='\t')

-    b = a[['1_ortho', '4_cgram', '15_nblettres', '9_freqfilms2']].rename(columns={
-       '1_ortho': 'ortho',
-       '4_cgram': 'categ',
-       '15_nblettres': 'length',
-       '9_freqfilms2':'freq'})

-    b.to_csv('lexique382-reduced.txt', sep='\t', index=False)

-Then, we selected 4 subsets of nouns and verbs, of length comprosed between 5 and 8, with the following script (`select-word-from-lexique.py`):

-    import pandas as pd

-    lex = pd.read_csv("lexique382-reduced.txt", sep='\t')

-    subset = lex.loc[(lex.length >= 5) & (lex.length <=8)]

-    noms = subset.loc[subset.categ == 'NOM']
-    verbs = subset.loc[subset.categ == 'VER']

-    noms_hi = noms.loc[noms.freq > 50.0]
-    noms_low = noms.loc[(noms.freq < 10.0) & (noms.freq > 1.0)]

-    verbs_hi = verbs.loc[verbs.freq > 50.0]
-    verbs_low = verbs.loc[(verbs.freq < 10.0) & (verbs.freq > 1.0)]

-    N = 20

-    noms_hi.sample(N).ortho.to_csv('nomhi.txt', index=False)
-    noms_low.sample(N).ortho.to_csv('nomlo.txt', index=False)
-    verbs_hi.sample(N).ortho.to_csv('verhi.txt', index=False)
-    verbs_hi.sample(N).ortho.to_csv('verlo.txt', index=False)

-This yielded 4 lists in four files:

-    nomhi.txt  nomlo.txt  verhi.txt  verlo.txt

-### Pseudowords

-Then, to create 80 pseudowords, we used the lexique toolbox pseudoword generator (<http://www.lexique.org/toolbox/toolbox.pub/index.php?page=non_mot>), feeding it with the words generated at the previous step.

-We obtained 80 pseudowords, listed in the file `pseudomots.txt`

-## Experimental list

-Importing the files `nomhi.txt  nomlo.txt  verhi.txt  verlo.txt and pseudomots.txt` into Openoffice Calc, we created a csv file `stimuli.csv`, with 3 columns:

-    $ head stimuli.csv
-    Category,Frequency,Item
-    NOUN,HIFREQ,ordres
-    NOUN,HIFREQ,reste
-    NOUN,HIFREQ,couteau
-    NOUN,HIFREQ,poisson
-    ...

-## Experiment

-The script to run the experiment uses the module expyriment.
+In this simplified scenario, we suppose that admiration of martyrs is a social given (controlled by an `Admiration` parameter) - meaning that we will not implement the second-order signal here (see [Actual scenario](#actual-scenario)).

+Instead, self-sacrifice of individuals leeds to competition for this exogenous version of social admiration.
+This does not benefit the martyrs (who die), but can benefit their children, who indirectly benefit from their ascendant being admired.

+The base scenario is implemented in `SelfSacrifice_v0.py`.

+The core of the script is the `life_game` function which is where individuals in a population acquire their score.
+It is launched every year.

+    # Life_game
+    """ Defines one year of play (outside of reproduction) This is where individual's acquire their score
+    """
+    # First: make initializations (1)
+    self.start_game(members)
+    # Then: play multipartite game (2)
+    self.sacrifices(members, self.Parameter('MaxHeroes')) 	# (2a) Decides who will self-sacrifice
+    self.interactions(members, self.Parameter('Rounds'))	# (2b) Social interactions
+    # Last: work out final tallies (3)
+    for indiv in members:
+      self.evaluation(indiv)
+    # Scores are translated into life points, which affect individual's survival
+    self.lives(members)

+For both scenarios, important individual variables (e. g. score, admiration) impacting the multipartite game are reset using `start_game`.
+For this basic scenario where admiration is exogenous, social interactions (2b) are not implemented.

+### (2a-i) Individual propensity to self-sacrifices

+An individual's propensity to self-sacrifice for the group is controlled by his `SelfSacrifice` gene, `deathProbability` converts this gene's value into a number between 0 and 1.
+Self-sacrifice is only possible from a certain age (controlled by `SacrificeMaturity`).
+We propose two 'modes':
+    One 'probabilistic', where a individual's probability of martyrdom is the result of deathProbability.
+    One 'binary', whereby having any non null value for the gene leads to martyrdom.

+Because long-term gene levels in the population are the fruit of reproductive dynamics, and order to avoid bugs associated with every individual in a population dying at once, we propose that individuals who self-sacrifice not actually 'die' - but be excluded from reproduction that year.
+The cost of the signal is thus measured in terms of lost reproductive potential.
+Individuals who don't have the gene (have a null value) will not face any cost in this base scenario.

+### (2a-ii) Population-level self-sacrifice game

+This stage is implemented using three python function: sacrifices, honoring and pantheon.
+The first imlements self-sacrifices at the population level:

+    # sacrifices
+    def sacrifices(self, members, max_heroes=100):
+  		""" Self-sacrifice 'game':
+  			Heroes may self-sacrifice "for the good of the group" In return they are admired - admiration is exogenous here Used in 'life_game'
+  		"""
+  		Heroes = []
+  		Cowards = members[:]
+  		for i in range(min(max_heroes,len(members))):
+  			Potential_Hero = choice(Cowards)
+  			if self.selfSacrifice(Potential_Hero):
+  				Heroes.append(Potential_Hero)
+  				Cowards.remove(Potential_Hero)
+  		# In return, heroes are honored (admired) by society
+  		self.honoring(Cowards, Heroes)

+`Honoring` calls `pantheon` with a local `social_admiration` variable, which represents the total amount of admiration that is 'avaialable' for heroes (to compete over).
+In this base scenario, this is a given (and is the product of an 'Admiration' parameter and total population size).

+'Competition' between heroes for social admiration is defined by `pantheon`.
+Degree of competition depends on a `HeroCompetivity` parameter (0: equalitarian pantheon; 100: winner-takes-all; anything in between: geometric repartition).

+    # pantheon
+    def pantheon(self, heroes, social_admiration = 0, competivity_ratio = 100):
+  		""" Heroes 'compete' for admiration
+  			(They have no control over which share of the pie they will receive) Used in 'honoring'
+  		"""
+  		if not heroes:
+  			return
+  		equa = 1 - competivity_ratio / 100.0
+  		if equa == 1:	# The pantheon is equalitarian
+  			tot_weights = len(heroes)
+  		elif equa >= 0 and equa < 1:
+  			tot_weights = (1-(equa)^len(heroes)) / (1 - equa)	# Geometric sum (python power symbol gave an error with markdown)
+  		else:
+  			error('competivity_ratio must be between 0 and 100')
+  		best_weight = 1 / tot_weights
+  		for Hero in heroes:
+  			Hero.Admiration = best_weight * social_admiration
+  			best_weight = equa * best_weight

+### (3) Computing scores

+Scores are at the end of the 'year'.
 ```{python}
 """ Implementation of a lexical decision experiment. """